liormizr/s3path/docs/interface.rst

    >>> PureS3Path('/<bucket>/<key>')
    PureS3Path('/<bucket>/<key>')

-pathsegments is specified similarly to `PurePath`_.
+pathsegments are specified similarly to `PurePath`_.

 PureS3Path has a similar behavior to `PurePosixPath`_, except for the below changes:
 ------------------------------------------------------------------------------------